 Controlling emissions of climate-warming greenhouse gases is urgent to slow climate change, but other measures—including work already being done to improve water quality— can help trap carbon and buffer the Chesapeake against its most harmful effects.

 For an in-depth discussion on climate change, watch our webinar, Climate Change: A Scientist and a Lawyer Walk into a Webinar.

 Climate change is affecting our precious Bay—adding more stress to a system still out of balance.
 The physical impact has long-lasting implications for its waters, wildlife, and watershed.

 The number of intense storms is on the rise.
 2018—memorable for its relentless July storms and flooding—and 2019 brought record rainfalls, and with them more pollution and fresh water flushed into the Bay.

 - Heavy storms increase soil erosion, sewer overflows, flooding, and polluted runoff.
 These activities dump nitrogen, phosphorus, and sediment into rivers and the Bay.
 As a result, our waters experience more dead zones and algal blooms.

 - Larger than average inflows of fresh water threaten oysters and push other Bay-life out of their traditional habitats.

 Average annual stream temperatures have increased by 1.1°F (.61°C) in the past six decades in the Chesapeake Bay watershed according to the U.S. Geological Survey (USGS).

-- Warmer waters have a decreased capacity to hold dissolved oxygen, exacerbating the Bay's fish-killing dead zones, squeezing fish into smaller and smaller oxygenated areas of the water column, and contributing to algal blooms.
+- Warmer waters have a decreased capacity to hold dissolved oxygen, exacerbating the Bay's fish-killing dead zones and contributing to algal blooms.